-The Office of History and Archaeology of the Alaska Division of Parks and Outdoor Recreation has provided the following list of historic sites within the Planning Area.
+The Alaska Office of History and Archaeology of the Alaska Department of Natural Resources has information on the following historic sites within the Community Council.
 Many more sites than these undoubtedly exist within the Area, but have not been studied.
 None of these sites have as yet been processed for the National Register of Historic Places.
 The location of these sites is indicated on the accompanying illustration.

-CHASE AREA

-CULTURAL RESOURCES

-Alaska Heritage Resources Survey
+CHASE AREA CULTURAL RESOURCES Alaska Heritage Resources Survey